backstreetbrogrammer/42_JavaNetworkProgramming/README.md

 - **3XX (redirection)**: Further action needs to be taken in order to complete the request.
 - **4XX (client error)**: The request contains bad syntax or cannot be fulfilled.
 - **5XX (server error)**: The server failed to fulfill an apparently valid request.

+**_HTTP Headers_**

+HTTP header fields are a list of strings sent and received by both the client program and server on every HTTP request and response.

+HTTP headers let the client and the server pass additional information with an HTTP request or response.

+An HTTP header consists of its case-insensitive name followed by a colon (:), then by its value.
+Whitespace before the value is ignored.

+These headers are usually invisible to the end-user and are only processed or logged by the server and client applications.

+They define how information sent/received through the connection is encoded (as in Content-Encoding), the session verification and identification of the client (as in browser cookies, IP address, user-agent) or their anonymity thereof (VPN or proxy masking, user-agent spoofing), how the server should handle data (as in Do-Not-Track), the age (the time it has resided in a shared cache) of the document being downloaded, amongst others.

 **_HTTP Methods_**